ambatlle/tasks-demo/README.md

 3. curl [http://localhost:3000] should show the index html code if frontend is running properly
 4. curl [http://localhost:8080/sample] should answer with an "ok" if backend is running properly, also you can query the backend health with curl [http://localhost:8081/healthcheck]

 - Note: all the interactions have been done with sudo permissions, it should be done rootless, but not time...
+  - If you want, use aliases, `alias docker="sudo docker"` and `alias docker-compose="sudo docker-compose"`to make easier.

 ### Docker